 Below you will find details about the instructors at Burnish.
 This may include teachers who are not in the current session, but whom we expect will be returning for a class soon.

-Finley Rick (they/them): Being born and raised in the strong art community of Bellingham, I've always had a love and appreciation for ceramics.
-I've been doing pottery for 4 years and my main focus is wheel thrown work.
+Finley Rick (they/he): Being born and raised in the strong art community of Bellingham, I've always had a love and appreciation for ceramics.
+I've been doing pottery for 8 years and my main focus is wheel thrown work.
 I am also the Studio Technician at Burnish!

 Hilde Schaaf (she/her): I have my roots deep in the art of pottery.
 I grew up in an area of Germany where pottery has a long standing tradition and in a family of potters who fueled my early interest in working with clay.
 My designs are my own unique creations.
 Early in my professional development I started to make my own brushes, which led me to the brush strokes on much of my work.

 Sara Young (she/her) is a local artist whose work spans 4 decades.
 She has been teaching ceramics to both kids and adults since the late 90s, and loves to watch her students gain confidence through skill building in the arts.
-You can view her work in the gift shop at the Whatcom County Art Museum.
+You can view her work in the gift shop at Cafe Velo in Bellingham, The Lucky Dumpster in Edison, WA, and at the Whatcom County Art Museum gift shop.
+You can see her work online at Spike of All Trades.